ecmwf/metview-python/docs/api/icon/flextra_run.rst

     :type flextra_last_starting_time: str

     :param flextra_starting_time_interval: Specifies the starting interval of trajectories within the starting period.
 Enabled when ``flextra_run_mode`` is set to normal or cet.
 The format is HHH[:MM[:SS]`_.
-The default value is: 6 (i.e. 6 hours).
+The default value is: "6" (i.e. "6" hours).
-    :type flextra_starting_time_interval: str
+    :type flextra_starting_time_interval: str, default: "6"

     :param flextra_output_interval_mode: Specifies how the output data (i.e. trajectory waypoints) will be written out into the output file.
 It can have three values:

          *  original : The trajectory points are written out into the output file exactly at the computational time steps.
 In the FLEXTRA terminology these are called flexible time steps.
-         *  interval : The trajectory points are written out into the output file at regular intervals specified by parameter ``flextra_output_interval_value``.
+         *  "interval" : The trajectory points are written out into the output file at regular intervals specified by parameter ``flextra_output_interval_value``.
 In the FLEXTRA terminology these are called constant time steps.
          *  both : Two output files will be generated: one for the flexible time steps and one for the constant time steps.

-         The default value is interval.
+         The default value is "interval".
-    :type flextra_output_interval_mode: str
+    :type flextra_output_interval_mode: str, default: "interval"

     :param flextra_output_interval_value: Specifies the output frequency when ``flextra_output_interval_mode`` is set to interval or both.
 The format is HHH[:MM[:SS]`_.
-The default value is 3 , which means 3 hourly output.
+The default value is "3" , which means "3" hourly output.
-    :type flextra_output_interval_value: str
+    :type flextra_output_interval_value: str, default: "3"

     :param flextra_normal_types: Specifies the list of trajectory types as numerical IDs when ``flextra_run_mode`` is set to normal.
 The possible values are as follows: